nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets no permissions to owner and group , but all permissions to other user
+gives all permissions to owner, read and execute to group, and write and execute to other users